Snowinbio/ACE-Net/README.md

 The data utilized in this study are subject to privacy restrictions.
 However, upon a reasonable request to the corresponding author, the data can be anonymized and made accessible for further analysis.

 ## Test data
 In the article, we conducted experiments on doctor interaction testing.
-Here we provide 100 images of the Human-AI Competing Test, with 50 of them being metastatic images(in the directory named "Meta") and 50 non-metastatic images(in the directory named "Non_meta").
+Here we provide 100 images of the Human-AI Competing Test (200 images in total), with 50 of them being metastatic images(in the directory named "Meta") and 50 non-metastatic images(in the directory named "Non_meta").